Is the Prime Minister allowed to bring a computer into Question Time and use it when answering questions?

 Description

-The Prime Minister stands and speaks at a box with a microphone in the House of Representatives.
-There are books on the table in front of him and people sitting on green benches in the background.
+The Prime Minister stands and speaks at an ornate wooden box – a Despatch Box – in the House of Representatives.
+There are books on the table in front of him and people sitting on green benches behind him.